Coronavirus Tips: 5 Ways To Stay Safe in Kenya

 Keep your phone clean

 You need to your clean your smartphone because you are never too sure where it has been or who has had it.
+It’s one piece of tech we almost always have with us.
 Read this article on how to properly clean your smartphone.

 Using delivery options